HOME

 An Unfortunate Occurrence At Hounslow....1982, SNT

 R4, 22 May 1982, 20:30 hrs- with Gary Cady/John Livesey/John Turner /Maurice Denham.
-A young army man is flogged for a misdemeanor in 1840.
+A young army man is flogged to the point of death for a misdemeanor in 1840.
 Such floggings were not rare, were carried out for relatively trivial offences and were, to our minds, incomprehensible.
 For the colonel who ordered the flogging, there were repercussions.
 He found himself in court.
 This was a landmark case where it was finally decided that the army did not have the right to treat its own members with brutality in the name of "discipline".
 Recording sent by David Carvin; many thanks David.

 The Future Is Not What It Used To Be....1982, AFT